fardinabbasi/Image_Processing/README.md

 The entire process has also involved utilizing the rotated IC image to identify the rotated ICs on the PCB.

-In the end, the matching result is shown below:
+Finally, the matching result is displayed below:

 <img src="/readme_images/result.jpg">